logitail/suitepush/README.md

 ## Versioning

+v0.1.1 layout requirement
+- [ ] determination of current sdf folder has a suiteconfig.js file
+- [ ]

-0.1.0 setup deno and github actions for publishing
+v0.1.0 setup deno and github actions for publishing
 - [ ] publish with stable jsr package of cliffy '@cliffy/command'
 - [x] boilerplate code